SenpaiHunters/SpotOn/README.md

 *With SpotOn V2, there are roughly 55 toggles, 15 custom settings, 9 themes, and a whole lot more!*

 ## Something you can help with in this process is creating themes!!!
-Now, this will be easy and I'll create a guide in the coming weeks stepping you through it and the process of submitting your theme(s), but if you know CSS, feel free to make a theme and come share it on our discord for now!
+Now, this will be easy and I'll create a guide in the coming weeks stepping you through it and the process of submitting your theme(s), but if you know CSS, feel free to make a theme and share it on our discord for now!
 I'll credit all theme makers, as well as add it to SpotOn's main theme selector!

 *Come join our discord to share your themes!*